-- 3.3.1 It is not possible to predict with 100% certainty what the energy mix would look like if nuclear were not part of the energy mix.
-To reach reasonable assumptions, modelling is used.
-This assessment refers to: - modelling which was carried out by Redpoint to inform the Renewable Energy Strategy consultation in 2008; - modelling which was carried out by Redpoint to see what might happen if nuclear were excluded from the energy mix; and - MARKAL modelling which was carried out to inform the Committee on Climate Change report "Building a low carbon economy the UK's contribution to tackling climate change". - 3.3.2 In conducting the assessment, we have also drawn on the evidence and analysis set out in the Nuclear White Paper where appropriate.
+- MARKAL modelling which was carried out to inform the Committee on Climate Change report "Building a low carbon economy - the UK's contribution to tackling climate change"65. - 3.1.9 In conducting the assessment, we have also drawn on the evidence and analysis set out in the Nuclear White Paper66 where appropriate.
 We have also relied on more recent evidence and analysis to ensure our assessment is up-to-date.